MultiSafepay/docs/content/integration/ready-made/magento2/faq/features-of-latest-release.md

 Under **General settings**, we have changed the following configuration fields from the deprecated plugin.

-If you want one of these features back, email the Integration Team at <integration@multisafepay.com>
+If you want one of these features back, email <integration@multisafepay.com>

 ## Emailing invoices to customers